Toufiqul314/java-resources/Java Collections Framework/8 Storing Elements in Stacks and Queues.md

 ### Reasons for Their Success:
 1. **Simplicity** – Easy to implement, even in early computing.
 2. **Usefulness** – Widely used in algorithms, especially stacks.
+3.
+ # Modeling Queues and Stacks

+## Interfaces for Queues and Stacks
+- The **Queue** interface models a queue.
+- The **Deque** (double-ended queue) interface allows operations on both ends, making it act as both a queue and a stack.

+## Operations on Deque
+- You can **push, pop, poll, and peek** elements from both the head and tail.

+## Usage in Concurrent Programming
+- Stacks and queues are widely used in concurrent programming.
+- Additional interfaces (**BlockingQueue, BlockingDeque, TransferQueue**) extend these, combining collections with concurrency handling.

+## Handling Corner Cases
+- A queue may be **full** and unable to accept more elements.
+- A queue may be **empty**, preventing pop, poll, or peek operations.

+## Design Consideration
+- The implementation must decide how to handle full or empty queue scenarios.